Here’s the fact:

 Affiliate program

-You can connect it to different payment options in your community.
+You can connect it to different payment options in your community and set custom commission rates.

-But there’s one downside – you’ll need to manually start affiliate payments by clicking ‘start payout in your dashboard.
+You’ll need to manually start affiliate payments by clicking ‘start payout’ in your dashboard – there’s no automatic payment system yet.

 🏆 Winner: Circle provides a more robust affiliate program with real tracking and payment capabilities, while Mighty Networks only offers a basic ambassador system without monetary compensation.